Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Classification of Fermionic Symmetry Enriched Topological Phases

 When deriving the group multiplication of $\mathcal{G}^{\eff}$ FSPT phases, we need to fix the $2$-cocycle $\central \in Z^2(G,\mathbb{Z}_2^{\eff})$ defining $\mathcal{G}^{\eff}$, rather than just the cohomology class $[\central] \in H^2(G,\mathbb{Z}_2^{\eff})$.
 As noted in Sec.~\ref{sec:centralisomorphism}, while $2$-cocycles $\central$ and $\central'$ related by a coboundary define isomorphic groups $\mathcal{G}^{\eff}\cong \mathcal{G}^{\eff'}$, extending the isomorphism to the $\mathcal{G}^{\eff}$-crossed SMTCs can result in physically inequivalent theories.
 It is therefore important to work with fixed $\central$, for example, when demonstrating the existence of an identity element in the classifying group.

 Next, we collect several properties of the triple of cochains specifying a $\mathcal{G}^{\eff}$ FSPT phase.
-The previous section demonstrated that every $\mathcal{G}^{\eff}$ FSPT phase can be parameterizered by a triple of cochains
+The previous section demonstrated that every $\mathcal{G}^{\eff}$ FSPT phase can be parameterized by a triple of cochains

 where

 Written in this way, the group structure of the triple of cochains is additive.
 The cochains are subject to the conditions